Powered by RND

 À propos de CRWN Cinema Podcast

 Just dudes that make movies, breaking down movies, live on a podcast.
-If you enjoy popular movies, sh*t-talk, and film breakdowns you've come to the right place.
+If you enjoy great movies, sh*t-talk, and film breakdowns you've come to the right place.
 The CRWN Cinema Podcast is a movie analysis podcast hosted by Kade Harvey and Gray Pittman with guest stars Mercedes Harvey and Scott Jordan.
 They watch & discuss classic movies to talk about the film techniques used, give interesting insights, and just have a cinematic hang.

 Site web du podcast